svenmalvik/svenmalvik.com/_posts/2021-01-14-it-culture.md

 yttxt: Avoiding the Agile Alignment Trap with DevOps
 ---

 *I'm very lucky, being a leader of an engineering team in a great Norwegian organization.
 The reason for that is simple.
 I can make things happen that are very important to me and where I have very strong opinions about, "Agile".
 What does Agile even mean?
-In this blog post, I want to briefly discuss why I think Scrum and Kanban make us unhappy and slow us down.
+In this blog post, I want to briefly discuss why I think Scrum and Kanban make us unhappy and slow us down, but also what's important.
 The video below highlights some points of this post.*

 {% include yt.html %}